apostrophecms/apostrophe-documentation/modules/apostrophe-pages/index.md

 * Any other properties that do not begin with a `_` are automatically refreshed on the page object in the database at startup time.

+* RECOMMENDED: give every parked page a `parkedId` property which is unique among your parked pages.
+If you do this, you will be able to change the slug property later.
+If you don't, changing the slug property will result in two pages, because it is being used to identify the existing parked page.
+You MAY add this property later, but you MUST DO IT BEFORE you change `slug` (not at the same time).

 * If a page has a `_children` array property, these are additional parked pages, created as children of the page.